KamauGilbert/nairobi_house_price_prediction_model/README.md

 - **💾 model_preprocessor_weights:** Contains the base model and fine-tuned model pickle files along with the preprocessor pickle file.

 ### 🚧 **Project Status:**
-The project is a work in complete with the optional part, `Automation with Airflow`, to be done at a later stage.
-Check out the technical article for this project here: https://dev.to/kamaugilbert/nairobi-county-property-price-prediction-model-technical-walkthrough-on-model-creation-pkf.
+The project is now complete with the optional part, `Automation with Airflow`, to be done at a later stage.
+Check out the technical article for this project here: [dev.to article](https://dev.to/kamaugilbert/nairobi-county-property-price-prediction-model-technical-walkthrough-on-model-creation-pkf).
 Enhancements to improve model performance will also be done progressively.
 Let's call this version (version 1)- 30/August/2024.

 For more detailed explanations, refer to the README.md files within each subfolder.